Leaders are proactive—not reactive.

 One of the most valuable skills for a leader is to become an active listener.
-When you listen more than you speak, you can learn more about your employees, customers, or members – and this insight enables you to craft better processes and meet stakeholder needs.
+When you listen more than you speak, you can learn more about your employees, customers, or members—and this insight enables you to craft better processes and meet stakeholder needs.

-They create a vision that stakeholders can embrace.
+Leaders create a vision that stakeholders can embrace.

 Crafting a vision helps every process of the organization.
 It provides guidance for a business to make appropriate decisions, hire the right staff, adopt the right technology, and ultimately grow.

-They empower staff to make decisions.
+Leaders empower staff to make decisions.

 Entrusting your team to fulfill the company’s mission builds trust, motivation, and enthusiasm among all stakeholders.
-This empowerment can help a company to cultivate its brightest and most valuable resource – the team.
+This empowerment can help a company to cultivate its brightest and most valuable resource—the team.

-They take risks.
+Leaders take risks.

 The willingness to take smart and measured risks is something that comes naturally to many leaders.
 However, it can be a learned skill; and, with an appropriate strategy and vision in place, you can feel more confident in the risks you take.

-They foster an environment where mistakes are okay.
+Leaders foster an environment where mistakes are okay.

 No one is perfect, far from it.
 A good leader understands that even the most stellar employee will make mistakes.
 The key is to create a learning experience from it, and on occasion, perform an internal evaluation.
 Does a policy or training process need to change?

-They understand that multiple channels of communication must be embraced to reach today’s consumer.
+Leaders understand that multiple channels of communication must be embraced to reach today’s consumer.

 There’s no one right way to reach today’s consumer.
 In fact, most consumers receive information from multiple channels, including print, digital, social media, phone, and in-person.
-Savvy leaders realize they can’t limit their communications’ efforts – but they can be smart with the messages and channels they choose.
+Savvy leaders realize they can’t limit their communications’ efforts—but they can be smart with the messages and channels they choose.